Life sentence for Italian soccer player for brutal murder of his ex-girlfriend

 — MassiVeMaC (@SchengenStory) February 13, 2024

-The actions caused the death of Matteuzzi, who, according to the sentence, was murdered as a result of Padovani's inhumane attack.
+The actions caused the death of Matteuzzi, who, according to the ruling, was murdered as a result of Padovani's inhumane attack.

 “The actions took place at the door of his house and for which the footballer will have to serve a life sentence, in addition to paying compensation to the relatives of the victim who had already reported him for harassment weeks ago,” Marca de España reported.